drestrepoj06/CGI-COP-WUR/README.md

 1. change train/ambu icons in geofence area.
 2. solve problems with create incident button and resolve button.
+(Falco, done)
 3. Severity of geofence rail segment and assign different colors based on that.
 4. Put the scale bar in the map (Thijs, done)
-5. Add estimated resolving time, incident info (train index) and release the ambus after that.
+5. Add estimated resolving time, incident info (train index).
+(Xiaolu, done)
+6. Release the ambus after resolve.
-6. Add function that iterates through keys from tomtom.
+7. Add function that iterates through keys from tomtom.
+(Falco, done)
-7. Add a virtual clock based on average time of the train and ambulance.
+8. Add a virtual clock based on average time of the train and ambulance.
 (Thijs)